cppalliance/safe-cpp/proposal/draft.md

 * `= delete` - A deleted relocation constructor _pins_ a type.
 Objects of that type can't be relocated.
 A `rel-expression` is a SFINAE failure.
 Rust uses its `std::Pin`[@pin] pin type as a container for structs with with address-sensitive states.
 That's an option with Safe C++'s deleted relocation constructors.
 Or, users can write user-defined relocation constructors to update address-sensitive states.

 Relocation constructors are always noexcept.
 It's used to implement the drop-and-replace semantics of assignment expressions.
 If a relocation constructor was throwing, it might leave objects involved in drop-and-replace in illegal uninitialized states.
 An uncaught exception in a user-defined or defaulted relocation constructor will panic and terminate.

+[@P1144R11] proposes tests to automatically classify types that should exhibit trivial relocation based on other properties.
+The Safe C++ model will need to work through the same issues, but with a richer set of language features to consider.

 ## Choice types